g3dmr/library-management-system/README.md

 mvn spring-boot:run
 ```

-The application will be accessible at `http://localhost:8080`
+The application will be accessible at `http://localhost:8080` along with authorisation header

 ## Endpoints